 Every single travel guide on Japan will, at some point, dish up the following piece of advice: Be friendly, polite and reserved when visiting Japan!
 After all, people in the land of the rising sun attach a lot of importance to a respectful tone.
 Akira Czarnetzki was born in Japan, moved to Berlin at the age of 18, and now lives in Italy.
-He has worked as a professional translator for German and Japanese for three years now – and is therefore confronted daily with the culture of etiquette in his home country.
+He has worked as a professional translator for German and Japanese for 10 years now – and is therefore confronted daily with the culture of etiquette in his home country.
 After all: “The Japanese language reflects the country’s mentality”, he says.

 When translating, it is imperative to be aware that Japanese possesses a multitier system of etiquette.
 Therefore, German to Japanese translations in particular require a sensitive linguistic touch and clear knowledge of whom the text will address.
 A colleague at work or an acquaintance?
 In this case the general ‘Teineigo’ standard of politeness would be enough.
 Line manager or customer?
 In these cases the Japanese use ‘respectful language’, the ‘Sonkeigo’ form.
 Therefore, if one wishes to write ‘Your company’, it would be correct to use the terms ‘Onsha’ (Teineigo form) or ‘Kisha’ (Sonkeigo form), depending on whether the text is addressed to colleagues or customers.
 In contrast, it is more common to use modest language, the ‘Kenjōgo’ form, when talking about oneself or one’s own company.
 Translation professionals must keep all of this in mind when translating the comparatively simple distinction between German’s more formal ‘Sie’ and the informal ‘Du’ into Japanese.